-The chemical action plan for PBDE recommended prohibiting the use of PBDEs in specific products, which the Legislature passed in 2008.
-Our 2015 report to the Legislature added further recommendations, including:
+The chemical action plan for PBDEs recommends prohibiting their use in specific products, which the Legislature passed in 2008.
+Our 2015 report to the Legislature added further recommendations:

-- Restricting the use of eight flame retardants commonly used in children's products and furniture.
+- Restrict the use of eight flame retardants commonly used in children's products and furniture

-- Restricting the use of TBBPA and HBCD in textiles used in children's products and furniture.
+- Restrict the use of TBBPA and HBCD in textiles used in children's products and furniture

-- Requiring that manufacturers report their use of all flame retardant chemicals used in consumer products.
+- Require manufacturers report their use of all flame retardant chemicals used in consumer products